tjira/acorn/docs/pages/coupledcluster.md

 ## Coupled Cluster Singles and Doubles Code Exercise

 If you have completed the Hartree--Fock implementation [here](hartreefockmethod.html#hartreefock-method-and-integral-transform-coding-exercise), you can now proceed with the implementation of the Coupled Cluster Singles and Doubles methods.
-The code below first proposes a self-contained exercise to calculate the Coupled Cluster Singles and Doubles correlation energies.
-The solution is then provided in the following code snippet.
+The code below proposes a self-contained exercise to calculate the Coupled Cluster Singles and Doubles correlation energies.
 You should append the code after your Hartree--Fock implementation, since the Coupled Cluster Singles and Doubles method is built on top of the Hartree--Fock method.

 In this exercise, you are expected to calculate the Coupled Cluster Singles and Doubles correlation energy.
 The exercise is provided in the Listing <!--\ref{code:cc_exercise}--> below.